Matsadura/ALX_Holberton-Planning-Tracker/README.md

 ## Overview

 The ALX / Holberton Planning Tracker is a Python script designed to track and manage ongoing projects, providing timely alerts through Discord.
-It fetches project details, identifies the current tasks, and sends notifications to keep users informed about upcoming deadlines.
+It fetches project details and sends notifications to keep users informed about upcoming deadlines.

 Note : For Holberton students replace ``https://intranet.alxswe.com`` with ``https://intranet.hbtn.io``